meltcloud/terraform-provider-meltcloud/docs/resources/network_profile.md

 ### Read-Only

-- `id` (Number) Internal ID of the network profile on meltcloud
+- `id` (Number) Internal ID of the Network Profile on meltcloud

 <a id="nestedblock--uplink"></a>
 ### Nested Schema for `uplink`

 Required:

-- `mode` (String) How many interfaces the uplink expects: `auto` for the machine's only interface, `single` for one named interface, `bond` for several bonded together
+- `mode` (String) How many interfaces the Uplink expects: `auto` for the Machine's only interface, `single` for one named interface, `bond` for several bonded together
-- `name` (String) Name of the uplink, at most 10 lowercase alphanumeric characters
+- `name` (String) Name of the Uplink, at most 10 lowercase alphanumeric characters

 Optional:

 - `host_network` (Block List) (see [below for nested schema](#nestedblock--uplink--host_network))
 - `identifier` (String) What the interfaces are matched against: `kernel_name` (the default) or `mac_address`
 - `interfaces` (List of String) The interfaces to match.
 Empty with mode `auto`, one with `single`, at least two with `bond`
 - `lacp` (Boolean) Whether the bond runs LACP.
-Only available with mode `bond`
+Only with mode `bond`

 <a id="nestedblock--uplink--host_network"></a>
 ### Nested Schema for `uplink.host_network`

 Required:

-- `primary` (Boolean) Whether this host network supplies the default route, DNS and NTP.
-Exactly one across the profile
+- `primary` (Boolean) Whether this Host Network supplies the default route, DNS and NTP.
+Exactly one across the Network Profile
-- `subnet_id` (Number) ID of the Subnet the machine is addressed on
+- `subnet_id` (Number) ID of the Subnet the Machine gets an address on
-- `vlan_tagged` (Boolean) Whether the subnet's VLAN arrives tagged, which configures a VLAN subinterface.
-At most one untagged host network per uplink
+- `vlan_tagged` (Boolean) Whether the Subnet's VLAN arrives tagged, which configures a VLAN subinterface.
+At most one untagged Host Network per Uplink

 ## Import